vgrankin/symfony_4_cli_payment_dates_calculator/README.md

     Business Rules

-    Company X need to calculate when to pay their telesales staff.
+    Company X need to calculate when to pay their staff.
 They are paid both a basic salary and a bonus, but not at the same time.
 The following business logic is in place:

     ● Staff get their basic monthly pay (salary), plus a bonus